vic-ma/howtodismantle.github.io/_posts/2025-12-21-Its-Christmas-time-to-look-back.md

 ## Office 365, extensions, and a 4.1-sized jump

 The last major topic we covered this year was "everything around the Box."
-That is, the parts that make Peakboard feel like a complete platform, rather than a single tool:
+That is, the parts that make Peakboard feel like a complete platform, rather than a single tool.

+We released a bunch of articles about Office 365:
 * In [Getting started with the new Office 365 Data Sources](https://how-to-dismantle-a-peakboard-box.com/Getting-started-with-the-new-Office-365-Data-Sources.html), we moved collaboration data closer to the shop floor
 * In [Reading and writing SharePoint lists with Graph extension](https://how-to-dismantle-a-peakboard-box.com/Reading-and-writing-Sharepoint-lists-with-Graph-extension.html), we extended the Graph approach.
 * In [SharePoint Lists in Beast Mode](https://how-to-dismantle-a-peakboard-box.com/SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.html), we pushed list automation further.
 * In [Elevate Your Workflow - Building a Next-Gen Continuous Improvement Board with Office 365 ToDo](https://how-to-dismantle-a-peakboard-box.com/Elevate-Your-Workflow-Building-a-Next-Gen-Continuous-Improvement-Board-with-Office-365-ToDo.html), we took a more process-driven perspective followed.

-On the developer side, [Plug-in, Baby - The ultimate guide to build your own Peakboard extensions - The Basics](https://how-to-dismantle-a-peakboard-box.com/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html) finally put custom extensions on a proper, documented track, and [Influx and Chill - Writing and Querying Time Series Data with Peakboard](https://how-to-dismantle-a-peakboard-box.com/Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.html) gave time-series workloads a clean, reproducible pattern.
+We also released two articles aimed at developers:
+* In [Plug-in, Baby - The Basics](https://how-to-dismantle-a-peakboard-box.com/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html), we gave an introduction on how to create custom extensions for Peakboard.
+* In [Writing and Querying Time Series Data with Peakboard](https://how-to-dismantle-a-peakboard-box.com/Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.html), we shared a clean, reuseable pattern for time-series workloads.

-All of this culminated in the release recap [Peakboard 4.1 Is Here – And It’s a Game Changer](https://how-to-dismantle-a-peakboard-box.com/Peakboard-4.1-Is-Here-And-Its-a-Game-Changer.html), where BACnet, AI helpers, the new drawing tool, improved debugging, and smarter Hub internals landed in one drop.
-Taken together, this topic turned 2025 into the year where Peakboard grew sideways just as much as it grew up – broader integrations, richer platform features, and a much more powerful toolbox for the people who build with it.
+All of this culminated in the [Peakboard 4.1 release overview](https://how-to-dismantle-a-peakboard-box.com/Peakboard-4.1-Is-Here-And-Its-a-Game-Changer.html), where we went over all the new features in Peakboard 4.1.
+This included BACnet, AI helpers, the new drawing tool, improved debugging, and smarter Hub internals.
+Altogether, this topic turned 2025 into the year where Peakboard grew sideways just as much as it grew up---broader integrations, richer platform features, and a much more powerful toolbox for the people who build with it.

 Boxes sleep, screens go dim.
 Dashboards dream on a festive whim.